vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Siren's Sonata.md

 After having enough, they can hear the sirens.
 (Song stuck in their head status).
 Effects: increased sensitivity, warped perception of time, drowsiness, dilated pupils, reduced anxiety/stillness of mind Side effects: depression, anterograde amnesia, narcolepsy, increased blood pressure/heart rate, dullness in mind/emotion/feeling
 ### Counterfeit Creators
-There are two brothers trying hard to recreate the drug
+There are two brothers trying hard to recreate the drug.
+They have three friends peddling the drug.
+It's pretty good, but it's not the same (since it doesn't have the mystical properties the real stuff has).
+They make it in a garage.

+### Prescriptions and
 ### Developed by Helix Labs, produced in unmarked warehouses
 Under a cover company: Mission Pharmaceuticals, a pop up lab on Mission St.
 If it's being made in a lab, its not this one.
 In fact, it's just a front with a basement.
 But, where is it being made then?
 And what are they making here?